ibm-cloud-docs/EventStreams/enabling_mirroring.md

     }
     ```

-When the service instance update has completed, the target cluster shows the topics that have been selected for mirroring bu using the [Mirroring user controls](/docs/EventStreams?topic=EventStreams-mirroring#user_controls) suffixed with the source clusters alias.
+When the service instance update has completed, the target cluster shows the topics that have been selected for mirroring by using the [Mirroring user controls](/docs/EventStreams?topic=EventStreams-mirroring#user_controls) suffixed with the source clusters alias.
 The {{site.data.keyword.mon_full_notm}} dashboard "{{site.data.keyword.messagehub}} Mirroring" shows the state of mirroring.